skdrmethmal/ICT-project-/README.md

+Author : Methmal Deshapriya

-# ICT Project
+# AIDF Project

-This is a full-stack application developed for the ** hotel booking system**, including both frontend and backend components.
-The system enables hotel bookings with authentication, hotel listings, and admin-level operations.
+This is a full-stack application developed for the **HotelsForStaycation**, including both frontend and backend components.
+The system enables AI powered hotel search based on the vibe/exeperience want, hotel bookings with authentication, Integrated payment gateways, hotel listings, and admin-level operations.

 ---

-# Group Members

-Methmal Deshapriya
-Anushka Sudeera
-Pasindu Prageesha
-K Niveka
-Salomi
-Rahul

 ## 🚀 Technologies Used